-"Attention Allocation under Scarcity: Theory & Experiment"
+"Attention Allocation under Scarcity: Theory and Evidence"

 Presented at: